epfml/disco/benchmark/README.md

 ## Running the benchmark

 - `cd benchmark`
-- `npm run benchmak` to run the benchmark with the default setting, to see the available flags run
+- `npm run benchmark` to run the benchmark with the default setting, to see the available flags run
 - `npm run benchmark -- --help`